 Inside the top of the suitcase is a sky with clouds and at the bottom, streets end at the Harbor.
 The intersecting views and non-realistic use of perspective are like the views through the scopes of the Marine Instrument on one side of the Feast Sculpture.
 The facades of the different buildings also recall the scenery of the 1798 North Square Relief on the sculpture’s other side.

 Finally, the outside of the suitcase has luggage labels affixed to it.
 These images will be produced in collaboration with local school children and will refer to the many places North End residents have come from over the years.
-They will be relief translation of actual drawings.
+The labels will be embossed translations of the children’s drawings.